 Say a bit more about the plugin.

 The plugin manages a range of journalism-focused functionality.
 Some features will be provided natively, and some will integrate third-party products.
-The plugin will manage the installation of outside plugins.
+The plugin will manage the installation of many recommended outside plugins.
 A key pillar of Newspack will be a fast, distraction-free onboarding experience, focused tightly on the needs of journalism.